noDev123/endfield-tracker-api-v2/README.md

 ## Common Questions 🤔

-- **License**: There is no license to this project.
+- **License**: There is no license for this project.
 This project is open-source.
 Any people can modify the program as they please.
 However please consider that I do not own the datas from Goyfield.
 I had personally talked to the owner of Goyfield to make this project.

 - **Data**: The data updates approximately every 30~60minutes.
 Unfournately, I can't reduce it to less than 30 minutes becasue of rate limits.